Gravis Interface Protocol

 There are several modes accessible with a switch under the gamepad.
 These are 1-player, 2-player, and GrIP.
 In 1 player mode, you get 2 axis and 4 buttons.
 In 2 player mode, you get 2 axis and 2 buttons, and you can use 2 gamepads.
 In GrIP mode, each gamepad can use all 10 buttons, but this is not compatible with the games expecting a standard joystick.

-I have some of these gamepads around, but my PC don't have a gamepad anymore.
-Since I'm not very happy with replacement hardware (I tried the Logitech Precision USB gamepad, but it doesn't look as nice and colourful), I'm thinking about building an adapter for these gamepads to plug them on an USB port.
+I have some of these gamepads around, but my PC don't have a gameport anymore.
+Since I'm not very happy with replacement hardware (I tried the Logitech Precision USB gamepad, but it doesn't look as nice and colourful), and the USB version of the Gravis Gamepad is impossible to find (and less beautiful with the black plastic, I'm thinking about building an adapter for these gamepads to plug them on an USB port.
 Of course, without opening and rewiring them.
 Not only this would void the long expired warranty, but I may still want to plug these gamepads to the system they were intended for (my 1995 Pentium 166 MMX).

 There is some information on the internet about the protocol, but it's not easy to find.
-Heer is what I could get : a textfile with some info and the Linux driver for these joysticks.
+Here is what I could get : a textfile with some info and (originally from http://atrey.karlin.mff.cuni.cz/~vojtech/joystick_specs.txt, which is now offline) and the Linux driver for these joysticks.
 Since the textfile does not say everything the driver does, here are some notes that duplicate the text file and add the info from the driver.

 First, the gameport pinout.
 It's a SUB-E 15 connector.
 The following pins are relevant: